Zukane/zukane.github.io/docs/_posts/2025-03-26-copperbox.md

 \large x_{n+1} = a\cdot x_{n} + b \mod p
 $$

 In our case, there is no modulus in the LCG itself but the modulo operation is instead performed later, so the LCG isn't congruential.
-This gives us:
+This fact will be useful later.
+The LCG gives us:

 $$
 \large